SohrabRezaei/Pyber-Analysis/README.md

 ## Summary

-In the rural type, they could decrease the fare while increasing the rides to lower the average fares.
-In the urban type, they could increase the fare
+In the rural type, they could lower the fares by increasing the drivers and rides, while lowering the fare to decrease the average.
+In the suburban type, they could decrease the fares by lowering the rides and drivers.